billbuchanan/csn09112/week02_ids/lab/README.md

 ## Lab setup
 Our challenge is to set up MyBank Incorp, where each of you will be allocated a network and hosts to configure and get online (Figure 1).
-You have a pfSense firewall, a Ubuntu (Private) host, a Windows (DMZ) host, a Metasploitable (DMZ) host, a Kali (DMZ) host and a Kali (Public) host to achieve your objectives.
+You have a pfSense firewall, an Ubuntu (Private) host, a Windows (DMZ) host, a Metasploitable (DMZ) host, a Kali (DMZ) host, and a Kali (Public) host to achieve your objectives.

 ![Lab](https://github.com/billbuchanan/csn09112/blob/master/week02_ids/lab/pfsense1.png)